kaijieshao/Mindtrip/README.md

    - For Google Maps API key: Visit [Google Cloud Console](https://console.cloud.google.com/)
    - For RapidAPI Travel Advisor: Visit [RapidAPI](https://rapidapi.com/) and subscribe to the Travel Advisor API

+## User Interface Highlights
+1. **Modern and Intuitive Design**
+- Mindtrip’s user interface boasts a clean, modern design with a focus on usability and responsiveness.
+The layout adapts seamlessly to different devices—desktop, tablet, and mobile—ensuring a smooth and accessible experience for all users.

+- Clear Navigation Bar: The top navigation bar provides easy access to core features such as Maps, Search, and Favorites.
+- Dynamic Feedback: Real-time feedback, such as loading indicators and result updates, keeps users informed during their interactions.

+2. **Interactive Map Section**
+- Map View: The primary screen integrates Google Maps to display points of interest (POIs) with interactive markers.
+Users can pan, zoom, and interact with the map to explore nearby attractions.
+- Filter Overlays: Users can filter POIs by categories (e.g., Restaurants, Hotels, Attractions) or ratings directly on the map.
+Info Pop-ups: Clicking on a marker reveals a pop-up with location details, including photos, descriptions, and ratings.

+3. **Search and Filter Panel**
+- Search Bar: Located on the left panel, the search bar supports keyword entry for places, city names, and specific locations, making it easy to pinpoint desired destinations.
+- Filter Options: Dropdown menus and sliders allow users to filter results by ratings, distance, and categories.
 ## Running the Application

 Start the development server: